Ritika-168/Movies-Recommendation-System/README.md

 # Movies-Recommendation-System
-I have created a Movie Recommendation System which recommends and predicts all the hollywood english movies that user wants to search <br/>
+I have created a Movie Recommendation System which recommends and predicts all the hollywood english movies that a user wants to search <br/>
+It basically provides a list of all the similar movies and recommend it to the user.
 ## Types of recommendation System
 Popularity Based: It keeps a track of view counts for each movie/video and then lists movies based on views in descending order.